 In the fresh produce section, we found organic bananas, mango, oranges, and organic spinach.
 We couldn’t find any kale (organic or non-organic), so I bought a bag of Organic Power Greens.
 This mix of all organic baby kale, spinach, and swiss chard is a perfect blend of greens that gives great nutrient variety to our smoothies.

-Tips for Making Organic Frozen Smoothie Packs on a Budget
+Tips for using Organic Produce with Smoothie Packs

 The best guide for knowing what produce to buy organically is The EWG List, published annually.
 When shopping for green smoothies on a budget, use this guide to keep my produce clean, yet still doable.